Meet Clara Amfo - Strictly Come Dancing 2020 contestant and BBC Radio 1 presenter

 — Cha-Cha-Chara Amfo (@claraamfo) September 2, 2020

-Clara’s Strictly signing was announced on Radio 1 Breakfast with Greg James.
+Clara’s Strictly Strictly Come Dancing signing was announced on Radio 1 Breakfast with Greg James.

 Speaking about the opportunity, the 36-year-old said: “As we know this year has been a real challenge and escapism through dancing is something I know we all enjoy, so to be taught by a pro and live a fantasy is something that I can’t wait to fully embrace, see you on the dance floor!”